-The following businesses and services are required in the Order to make a choice on whether to operate with (or without) vaccine passes, and have the corresponding settings apply:
+The following businesses and services are required in the Order to make a choice whether to operate with vaccine passes or without, and have the corresponding settings apply.

-- a gym (an indoors exercise facility for which access is limited to members); - a close-proximity business or service.
-This means a business or service to the extent that it carries on activities that it cannot undertake without - a) physical contact, or close proximity, between people; or - b) a worker being closer than 1 metre to the client.

-This includes a certified playgroup but excludes professional and semiprofessional sports and specified social services.

-- food or drink business.
-These are businesses or services that sell, offer, or provide food or drink for consumption to customers or clients in a workplace, such as - - a) a restaurant, cafe, bar, or club; and - b) a soup kitchen or other place where food or drink is provided without charge; and

-This includes a business or services that sells, offers, or provides food or drink in a shopping mall, or as part of an event.

-Yes - It is a regulated business.
-Go to step 5.
+- (a) a gym (an indoors exercise facility for which access is limited to members) - (b) a close-proximity business or service means a business or service to the extent that it carries on activities that it cannot undertake without- (i) physical contact, or close proximity, between people; or (ii) a worker being closer than 1 metre to the client; and (b) includes a certified playgroup; but (c) excludes- (i) professional and semi-professional sports; and (ii) specified social services.
+Examples of close-proximity businesses and services are massage services and hairdressing services. - (c) a food or drink business (a business or service that sells, offers, or provides food or drink for consumption to customers or clients in a workplace, such as- (i) a restaurant, cafe, bar, or club; and (ii) a soup kitchen or other place where food or drink is provided without charge; and (b) includes a business or services that sells, offers, or provides food or drink- (i) in a shopping mall; or (ii) as part of an event.) - Yes!
+It is one of these.
+Go to step 5. - No, it's none of these.

-No - It is not a regulated business.
 Decisions on the use of vaccine passes are optional.
-Go to step 7 or a suggested approach to assist in making a decision on whether to use one.

-Not exactly, but my premises is in the same space as one of these.
-Go through steps 1-5 to determine the requirements for each separate part of the business and then to step 6 for settings on multi-purpose facilities and how to assess the requirements for the whole premises.
+Go to step 8 for a suggested approach to assist in making a decision on whether to use one. - Not exactly, but my premises is in the same space as one of these.
+Go through steps 1 5 to determine the requirements for each separate part of the business and then to step 6 for settings on multi-purpose facilities and how to assess the requirements for the whole premises.

-1. Examples of close-proximity businesses and services are massage services and hairdressing services.